pyinat/naturtag/README.md

 [Simple Darwin Core](https://dwc.tdwg.org/simple).

 # Development Status
+This is currently just a small hobby project, and still fairly unpolished.
+While this repo hasn't seen much progress lately, I am actively working on other iNaturalist-related projects that naturtag will benefit from, mainly [pyinaturalist](https://pyinaturalist.readthedocs.io).

 See [Issues](https://github.com/JWCook/naturtag/issues?q=) for planned features and current progress.

 If you have any suggestions, questions, or requests, please [create an issue](https://github.com/JWCook/naturtag/issues/new/choose), or ping me (**@jcook**) on the [iNaturalist Community Forum](https://forum.inaturalist.org/c/general/14).

-This is currently just a small hobby project, and still fairly unpolished.
-All the features described below are functional, however, and plenty more are planned.
-I am intermittently working on this while maintaining a number of other libraries that are (or will be) used in Naturtag.

 # Python Package
 See [naturtag documentation on ReadTheDocs](https://naturtag.readthedocs.io) for details on the